Application Guidelines - Community Sport for All Initiative

 Who can apply

-- be a national-level organization or other organization with the scope and capacity to reach the target equity-deserving groups in multiple jurisdictions, that has the ability to deliver quality programs, projects and/or services relevant to the goals of the Canadian Sport Policy (PDF format); and,
+- be a national-level organization or other organization with the scope and capacity to reach the target under-represented group(s) in multiple jurisdictions, within all five regions of Canada (but not specifically in each province/territory within the regions), that has the ability to deliver quality programs, projects and/or services relevant to the goals of the Canadian Sport Policy [PDF format].

-- be a federally or provincially incorporated not-for-profit organization.
+- be a federally or provincially incorporated not-for-profit organization; and

 Eligible projects

-To be eligible for funding from the CSAI, your project must:
+To be eligible for funding from the CSAI component, your project must:

-- identify the equity-deserving group(s) which will be the focus of the project, barriers to participation, evidence of engagement with the population, and demonstrate support from that population for the project.
+- identify the under-represented group(s) which will be the focus of the project, barriers to participation, and evidence of engagement with the population.

 Eligible expenses